 0b1 indicates: the number of eU-OFDM streams superimposed in the signal encoding procedure is four.

-Reserved bits are reserved for future use.

-MIMO Pilot Symbols Format bit indicates the format of the pilot symbols used for CQI estimation.
+MIMO Pilot Symbols: This field Format bit indicates the format of the pilot symbols used for CQI estimation.

 0b0 indicates that the MIMO pilot symbols format I is used.